Faith Broadcasting Network

-Faith Broadcasting Network was a Christian television network owned and operated by the Faith Center church in Glendale, California.
+Faith Broadcasting Network was a Christian television network owned and operated by the Faith Center church in Glendale, California through a religious non-profit corporation, "Faith Center, Inc.".

-Until the mid-1980s, FBN owned and operated WHCT-TV 18 in Hartford, Connecticut (now Univision affiliate WUVN), KVOF-TV 38 in San Francisco (now KCNS), and KHOF-TV (today's KPXN-TV) 30 in San Bernardino, CA. During the same era the Faith Center owned and operated KHOF-FM which was licensed in the city of Los Angeles, CA.
+From 1974 (the network's launch) until 1984 (when the network ceased operations), FBN owned and operated WHCT-TV 18 in Hartford, Connecticut (now Univision affiliate WUVN), KVOF-TV 38 in San Francisco (now KCNS), and KHOF-TV (today's KPXN-TV) 30 in San Bernardino, CA. During the same era, it also owned and operated KHOF-FM, which was licensed in the city of Los Angeles, CA. And, from the early 1960s to the mid-1970s, it owned & operated KIFM, which was licensed in the city of Bakersfield, CA.

 KHOF-FM

 An FM radio station was the first broadcast property owned by Faith Center and was constructed around 1955.
 The transmitter site was located on a hill south of the junction of the Ventura and Glendale Freeways.
 Radio studios were originally in the pipe organ studios of Lorin Whitney in Glendale and later re-located to a rented store-front on Adams at the bottom west side of the transmitter hill.
 Studios were ultimately located at Faith Center when the church relocated to 1615 South Glendale Avenue in Glendale.

 The station operated on FM frequency 99.5 MHz with an original power of 16,500 watts and later increased to 100,000 watts.
 The call letters of KHOF stood for the King’s Herald Of Faith.
 The original station manager was Jean Carpenter and Chief Engineer, Howard Bollanback.
 After Howard left, Jack Short became Chief Engineer until 1961.